 In the present paper, we extend these investigations to $E(3)$-invariant (and, as an illustration of the general strategy, the much simpler $E(2)$-invariant) \emph{elementary} quantum mechanical systems.
-(Following Newton and Wigner \cite{NeWign}, we call the system \emph{elementary} if its states belong to the carrier space of some unitary, \emph{irreducible} representation of its symmetry group.
+(Following the work of Newton and Wigner \cite{NeWign}, we call the system \emph{elementary} if its states belong to the carrier space of some unitary, \emph{irreducible} representation of its symmetry group.
 Here by $E(3)$ we mean the \emph{quantum mechanical} Euclidean group, i.e. the semidirect product of $SU(2)$ and the translation group $\mathbb{R}^3$, rather than the isometry group of the Euclidean 3-space \cite{StWi}.)
-No time evolution equation for the states is used; it is based only on the general \emph{kinematical} structure of the theory.
-Since the components of the linear momentum, as the generators of the space translations, are already among the elements of the Lie algebras $e(2)$ and $e(3)$, moreover we think that the momentum space is a more natural arena for the formulation of quantum theory than the configuration space\footnote{Since in these special cases both the momentum and the configuration spaces are modeled by some Euclidean space, the momentum and position representations are usually considered to be physically equivalent.
-However, \emph{physically}, and hence mathematically also, these two spaces are \emph{different}: The former has an extra structure as it is a \emph{vector space} with the \emph{physically distinguished point} $p^i=0$, the latter is only an \emph{affine space}, in which the origin is \emph{not} distinguished and any two of its points are equivalent.}, we search for these states in the \emph{momentum}, rather than in the position representation.
+No time evolution equation for the states is used; it is only based on the general \emph{kinematical} structure of the theory.
+Since the components of the linear momentum, as the generators of space translations, are already among the elements of Lie algebras $e(2)$ and $e(3)$, moreover we think that the momentum space is a more natural arena for the formulation of quantum theory than the configuration space, we search for these states in the \emph{momentum}, rather than in the position representation.
+(Since in these special cases both the momentum and configuration spaces are modeled by some Euclidean space, the momentum and position representations are usually considered to be physically equivalent.
+However, \emph{physically}, and hence also mathematically, these two spaces are \emph{different}: The former has an extra structure as it is a \emph{vector space} with the \emph{physically distinguished point} $p^i=0$, the latter is only an \emph{affine space}, in which the origin is \emph{not} distinguished and any two of its points are equivalent.)
 No \emph{a priori} restriction is imposed on the unitary, irreducible representations, thus, in particular, the intrinsic spin is \emph{not} assumed to be zero.